Il Caggio

 Altitude: 310 to 361 meters

-Plots: Cantina di Sopra, Cantina di Sotto, Pear tree, Campaccio di Sopra, Campaccio di Sotto, Vegetable garden
+Plots: Cantina di Sopra, Cantina di Sotto, Pero, Campaccio di Sopra, Campaccio di Sotto, Vegetable garden

 Climate: Mediterranean, well ventilated

-Soil: clayey schist mixed with calcareous marl with alberese rock skeleton
+Soil: clayey shale mixed with calcareous marl with Alberese rock skeleton

-Vines: selected Sangiovese clones, deriving from half a century of research:
+Grape varieties: selected Sangiovese clones, resulting from half a century of research:

 - 3 Chianti Classico selections (2000/1, 2000/5, 2000/7)